 For more information, see Assign an RBAC role to a RAM user.

-You can install the gatekeeper add-on on the Add-ons page in the ACK console.
-This add-on provides fine-grained access control by using the Open Policy Agent (OPA) policy engine.
-For more information, see Introduction.
+You can install the gatekeeper component on the Add-ons page in the ACK console.
+This component provides fine-grained access control by using the Open Policy Agent (OPA) policy engine.
+For more information, see gatekeeper.

 ACK is deeply integrated with Log Service.
-ACK can collect, retrieve, and visualize the following types of audit logs:
+ACK allows you to collect, retrieve, and visualize the following types of audit log:

 - The audit log of the API server of a cluster.
 This type of audit log records the operations that are performed by users when they access the cluster.
 You can check the audit log to trace each operation if required.
 This is a key component to maintain clusters in a secured way.
 On the Cluster Auditing page, you can view a variety of auditing reports and also configure alerts for operations that are performed on specified resource types based on the log content.
-For more information, see Use the cluster auditing feature.
+For more information, see Enable cluster auditing.

 - The audit log of Ingress traffic.
 Multiple visualized traffic reports are provided to show the status of Ingresses in a cluster.
-The reports provide information such as the page views (PVs) and unique visitors (UVs) of services, the ratio of request successes or failures, and the latency.
+The reports provide information such as the page views (PVs) and unique visitors (UVs) of services, the ratios of request successes and failures, and the latency.
 Exceptions can also be automatically detected by using the machine learning algorithms provided by Log Service and the time series analysis algorithms.
-For more information, see Monitor and analyze the logs of nginx-ingress.
+For more information, see Monitor nginx-ingress and analyze the access log of nginx-ingress.

 - Secret encryption

 Kubernetes Secrets are encoded in Base64 when they are stored in etcd.
 To further reinforce the security of the stored Kubernetes Secrets, you can use keys that are created in Key Management Service (KMS) to encrypt Secrets of professional managed Kubernetes clusters.
-For more information, see Use KMS to encrypt Kubernetes secrets at rest in the etcd.
+For more information, see Use KMS to encrypt Kubernetes Secrets.